angelip2303/fossil-lang/docs/src/syntax-and-semantics.md

 let trilobite = { species = "Eldredgeops rana", size = 10 }
 ```

-> Record fields cannot be of type Function, closure, Record or Unit.
+> Record fields cannot be of type Function, Record or Unit.

 > It is not possible to concatenate records with mismatched fields.

 ## List expressions

-Lists `[ ... ]` are expressions that define a sequence of values.
+Lists `[ ... ]` are expressions that define a sequence of homogeneous values (_i.e._ all elements have the same type).
 The syntax is similar to an array literal in many programming languages: each value is separated by commas.

 ```
 [1, 2, 3, 4]
 ```

-> List elements cannot be of type Function, closure, List or Unit.
+> List elements cannot be of type Function, List or Unit.